artdolya/Nlog.RabbitMQ/README.md

 a failure of communication with RabbitMQ doesn't slow the application down.
 With this configuration an overloaded message broker will have 10000 messages buffered in the logging application before messages start being discarded.
-A downed message broker will have its messages in the *inner* target (i.e. RabbitMQ-target), not in the async buffer (as the RabbitMQ-target will not block which is what AsyncWrapperTarget buffers upon).
+A downed message broker will have its messages in the _inner_ target (i.e. RabbitMQ-target), not in the async buffer (as the RabbitMQ-target will not block which is what AsyncWrapperTarget buffers upon).

+---

+**Note:** As of vNEXT, the RabbitMQ target is itself asynchronous.
+Wrapping in `<targets async="true">` is optional and may provide additional buffering, but is no longer required for non-blocking logging.

 ## Important - shutting it down!